 The market always works to reconcile supply and demand.
 When demand increases and supply is insufficient to meet demand, prices will rise.
 The same is true for Data Scientists.
 Businesses need to understand the data they generate; therefore, they need professionals who can help them.
 As a result, the demand for Data Scientists is growing every day, and they earn more than other IT professionals.
-In fact, the average salary of Data Scientists is US$120,126 (Indeed).
+In fact, the average Data Scientist salary in the US is US$120,126 (Indeed).
 The driving force behind the high pay in Data Science is that companies are finally aware of the power of Big Data and are beginning to use it to make informed business decisions.

 How much does a Data Scientist earn?

 Despite the tremendous value that Data Scientists offer, finding someone who can perform all the tasks of a Data Scientist remains a challenge, and the competition for recruiting these professionals is fierce.
 As a result, employers are prepared to pay huge salaries to capable Data Scientists.
 Since the supply of Data Scientists has not yet met the demand, the starting salary of $95,000 remains unabated, especially for those with a degree or certification in Data Science.

 Still, the salary of a Data Scientist depends on several factors, including:

 Watch this video on Data Scientist Salary, Skills, Jobs, And Resume

 Data Scientists design and build processes for data modeling, data mining, and production to find new ways to improve data, search quality, and predictability.
 In addition, they perform/interpret data searches and product experiments on new or existing data sources to develop prototypes, algorithms, proof of concept, predictive models, and more.